carsonkirby/portfolio/README.md

-# portfolio
+# Portfolio
- This repository was use in creating my portfolio for Digital Product Management
+ This repository was used in creating my portfolio for Digital Product Management